Favorite Things To Do In Maui

 - Lahania (West Maui)

 Some of the best snorkeling in Maui can be found at Honolua Bay.
-If you’re able to swim out from the beach a little you’re almost always guaranteed to see fish, coral, and sea turtles.
-The left side of the beach is best for snorkeling and the right side for diving.
+If you’re able to swim out from the beach a little, you’re almost always guaranteed to see fish, coral, and sea turtles.
+The left side of the beach is best for snorkeling, and the right side is for diving.
 Honolua Bay is part of a Marine Life Conservation District.
-So fishing and the removal of any natural resources, including marine life and rocks is strictly prohibited.
+So fishing and the removal of any natural resources, including marine life and rocks, is strictly prohibited.
 The beach here is made of rocks, so water shoes are recommended.
 And whereas this is one of the best beaches for snorkeling, it isn’t that great for laying out and relaxing.

 For even more snorkeling take a boat tour to Molokini.
 The Molokini crater is a crescent-shaped, volcanic crater.
 This partially submerged island is just a few miles off of Maui’s coast and can be seen from the beach.
 Formed around 150 thousand years ago, it is Hawaii’s only island marine sanctuary.
 Divers and snorkelers travel to this special place for its clear waters and incredible marine life.